wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 reading transaction until the event it listens on (writes on the read set) happens.
 The highest priority is reserved for irrevocable transactions, which is necessary if the transaction calls non-transactional library code and/or performs I/O that cannot be easily made speculative.
 According to the definition, only one transaction is allowed to be in irrevocable state in the system.
-We cover in detail about how these features are implemented in the following paragraphs.
+We cover in detail how these features are implemented in the following paragraphs.

+In order to commit high priority transactions without being aborted by a low priority one, the read set of high priority transactions must be made visible, such that low priority transactions could self-abort during validation.
+All transactions with non-zero priorities (including negative priority), on transaction begin, must enter themselves into an Active Transaction Table (ATT) using Compare-and-Swap (CAS).
+On transactional read operation, the high priority transaction marks its read in a separate read table, which is essentially a lock table that has a bit for every ATT entry for every data item in the system.
+Aliasing of data items is allowed by using a hash function to map data items to read table entries.
+The transaction marks the corresponding bit of the lock table entry after computing the index of the read table entry.
+This is not needed for transactions with zero priority.